adamstirtan/rhythmhacks2025/README.md

-# RhythmHacks 2025 Music Recommendation Workshop
+# RythmHacks 2025 Music Recommendation Workshop

 A no-setup, browser-based app to learn and tinker with content‑based recommendations.
 Built with vanilla JavaScript, HTML, and CSS for a 60–90 minute workshop.
 Perfect for experimenting with the math and UX of recommenders.